-After a fantastic lunch we were cycling along next to the river when James started to overheat despite it only being a balmy 35°C. James has chilly Scottish blood and can’t deal with proper weather so spotting a little metal bridge over to a shady road he decided we should cross it.
-This turned out to be a terrible idea because unbeknownst to us it was a Bridge of Evil under which lived multitudinous maleficent insects that looked like skinny wasps.
-They took umbrage at us crossing the bridge of their Dark Overlord and expressed their anger by rising up in swarms and stinging the fuck quite literally out of us.
+After a fantastic lunch we were cycling along next to the river when James started to overheat despite it only being a balmy 35°C. James has chilly Scottish blood and can’t deal with proper weather so spotting a little metal bridge over to a shady road he decided we should cross it but unbeknownst to us it was a Bridge of Evil under which lived multitudinous maleficent insects that looked like skinny wasps.
+They took umbrage at us crossing the Bridge of their Dark Overlord and expressed their anger by rising up in swarms and stinging the fuck quite literally out of us.

 James went first and was about half way across when he shouted OW FUCK and sort of ran/stumbled the rest of the way pushing his loaded bike.
 It looked comical and I was halfway through saying “hahahaha what the fuck’s wrong with you you big pussy?” when I got stung and shouted OW FUCK and sort of ran/stumbled the rest of the way, stubbing my toe on the way.
 It really fucking hurt, each sting felt like someone putting a cigarette out on your skin.

 Half an hour later, miles from anywhere, under a searingly hot sun, James rode over a huge evil looking thorn and got a flat.
 Resisting the notion that some malevolent supreme authority was fucking with us for not believing in him we chirpily said no big deal, just pop on a new inner tube and off we go, after all no one ever sets off on a bike tour without a couple of spare inner tubes do they?